-Gilbert has worked with Campus Crusade for Christ for 5 years.
+Gilbert has worked with Cru for 5 years.

 His dry wit and personable nature make him easy to get along with.
 He and his wife of 2 years just had their first baby boy 2 months ago.
 They are the northernmost staff members in all of Cameroon.

 That fact alone weighs heavy on Gilbert's heart because the vast majority of unreached tribes are in the north.

 The tribe we are visiting tonight has a mixed spiritual background of African religions and only a small influence of Christians.